diasjorge/drupistrano/README.md

 * site_uri: Uri of the site as in sites/all/.
 Eg. example.com.
 Default Value: default
 * drush_path: Drush Command to use.
 Eg. "/opt/bin/drush".
 Default Value: drush
+* ispconfig: Set this to true if you use ispconfig.
+Default value: false